 Woonona has a large playground for students to explore and play in.
 There are quiet areas for relaxed play, handball courts, covered areas and large grassy spaces to run free in.
-There is a full size multipurpose court and a climbing frame playground, which are available to students across the school.
-Our school hall is accessed at playtime with alternative games as in Lego, chess and table tennis.
+There is a full-size multipurpose court, playground equipment and structured play, which are available to students across the school.
+Our school hall is accessed at playtime with alternative games such as lego, chess and role play activities.

 Classrooms are clean, modernised and well furnished.
 Students have access to all resources they need during the day and every class has a smart board and air-conditioning.
-There are also computer labs, banks of iPads and a well-stocked library.
+There are also computer labs, banks of iPads, and netbooks, and a well-stocked library.